nclients/hibachi-buffet-sushi-and-grill/website/pages/index.md

     bgImgAlt: ""
     bgColor: ""
     bgOpacity: "" # 0~1
     title:
       - ""
     titleColor: "#000000"
     description:
-      - "At Hibachi Buffet Sushi & Grill, we pride ourselves on offering a delightful dining experience with a vast selection of delicious dishes.
+      - "We pride ourselves on offering a delightful dining experience with a vast selection of delicious dishes.
 Our buffet features a wide array of fresh seafood, sushi, and Asian specialties, ensuring there's something for everyone.
 The vibrant ambiance, coupled with our attentive service, makes us a popular destination for both locals and visitors alike."
     descriptionColor: "#000000"
     # title2:
     #   - "A Corner of Tradition and Flavor"
     # title2Color: "#000000"
     # description2:
     #   - "From the heart of Newark, CA, Crabby Crabby Restaurant is a corner where tradition meets flavor.
 Every corner of our restaurant is infused with authenticity, from the décor to every bite we serve."
     #   # - text: "We serve Imperial Soup dishes plus other Asian dishes.
 Feel free to message us about inquiries!
 We'll get back to you as soon as we can!"
     # description2Color: "#000000"
     # title2:
     #   - "Committed to the Community"
     # title2Color: "#000000"
     # description2:
     #   - "We are proud to be an active part of the Newark, CA community.
 Through special events, collaborations with local venues and participation in community initiatives, Crabby Crabby Restaurant seeks to strengthen the ties that bind us together."
     # description2Color: "#000000"
     isTextAlignCenter: false